dziobro/Education-Data-Primer/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:172ffa9438
 ## Dive into the data
-Use the code window to examine and rehape the data to answer the question.
+Use the console window to examine the data to answer the question.

 The data has been read in and loaded into the variable `GatheredStudentData`.